45. Living Before God

 Some time later, I found out that a young sister often read online novels.
 My heart began to race and I thought, “Most of these online novels are just man-made fictions.
 If her head gets filled up with them, she won’t want to read God’s words or perform her duty.
 Then, she’ll lose the work of the Holy Spirit, and that would be such a great loss in her life.
 I have to raise this issue with her.”
 But just as I was about to open my mouth, I hesitated: “Will she be put out and think I’m sticking my nose where it doesn’t belong?
 If she doesn’t accept what I say, then it will be so awkward seeing each other every day.
 Perhaps I should report it to the church leader and let the leader fellowship about it with her.”
 But I knew this thinking was wrong.
 I had a responsibility to fellowship with her about it because I’d been the one to discover it.
 I shouldn’t just pass the buck on to someone else.
 I thought about raising the issue with her several times after that, but each time I couldn’t get the words out, and I didn’t know where to start.
 This went on day after day until one day the church leader asked me about the sister’s state.
 Only then did I tell the leader about this.
 To my surprise, the leader said she was busy with something else and asked me to fellowship with the sister.
 I realized that God was arranging this situation for me to see whether I could forsake my flesh and practice the truth.
 I thought about how I’d been feeling uneasy for a while.
 Especially when I saw that sister, I was haunted by not having spoken with her.
 I hadn’t shown her love or taken responsibility, and my conscience was suffering.
 I knew the dangers of getting wrapped up in online novels very well.
 The devil Satan uses these wicked trends to deceive and corrupt people, to control their thoughts and make them shun God, so that they’re more and more degenerate and dispirited, until finally it devours them.
 I hadn’t given the slightest thought to how the sister’s life could be damaged, or about how her being distracted in her duty could cause harm to the church’s work.
 I’d been afraid of bringing it up and offending her, and had been walking on eggshells to maintain our relationship.
 I was being so selfish and despicable!

 I then read some more of God’s words: “Until people have experienced God’s work and gained the truth, it is Satan’s nature that takes charge and dominates them from within.
 What, specifically, does that nature entail?
 For example, why are you selfish?
 Why do you protect your own position?
-Why are your emotions so strong?
-Why do you like those unrighteous things?
+Why do you have such strong emotions?
+Why do you enjoy those unrighteous things?
 Why do you like those evils?
-What is the basis for your liking such things?
+What is the basis for your fondness for such things?
 Where do these things come from?
 Why are you so happy to accept them?
-By now, you all have come to understand that the main reason behind all these things is that they contain Satan’s poison.
+By now, you have all come to understand that the main reason behind all these things is that Satan’s poison is within you.
 As for what Satan’s poison is, it can be fully expressed with words.
-For example, if you ask some evildoers why they act that way, they will answer, ‘Every man for himself and the devil take the hindmost.’
+For example, if you ask some evildoers why they acted the way they did, they will answer, ‘Because it’s every man for himself, and the devil take the hindmost.’
 This single phrase expresses the very root of the problem.
-The logic of Satan has become people’s lives.
+Satan’s logic has become people’s lives.
 They may do things for this purpose or that, but they are only doing it for themselves.
-People all think that since it is every man for himself and the devil take the hindmost, they should live for their own sakes, doing everything in their power to secure a good position and what food and clothing they need.
+Everyone thinks that since it is every man for himself and the devil take the hindmost, people should live for their own sakes, and do everything in their power to secure a good position for the sake of food and fine clothing.
 ‘Every man for himself and the devil take the hindmost’—this is the life and the philosophy of man, and it also represents human nature.
-This statement is precisely Satan’s poison, and when internalized by people, it becomes their nature.
-Satan’s nature is exposed through these words; they completely represent it.
-This poison becomes people’s lives as well as the foundation of their existence, and corrupted humanity has been consistently dominated by this poison for thousands of years” (“How to Take the Path of Peter” in Records of Christ’s Talks).
+These words of Satan are precisely the poison of Satan, and when people internalize it, it becomes their nature.
+Satan’s nature is exposed through these words; they represent it completely.
+This poison becomes people’s lives as well as the foundation of their existence, and corrupted humanity has been consistently dominated by this poison for thousands of years” (“How to Walk the Path of Peter” in Records of Christ’s Talks).
 These words gave me some understanding of the root cause of being a yes-man, which was mainly that Satan’s philosophies and poisons were deeply entrenched within me.
 Having been poisoned by such things as “Everyone for himself and the devil take the hindmost,” “Keeping silent on the faults of friends makes for a long friendship” and “Speak good words in harmony with others’ feelings and reason, as being frank annoys others,” I only ever thought about my own prestige and status.
 I wanted others to speak well of me in everything I did and I’d become very selfish, sly, and deceitful.
 Since I was little my mom and dad always told me to listen more than I spoke, and the less said, the better.
 They told me not to be too direct with others as they wouldn’t like it.
 I’d been living by these satanic philosophies and was very rarely open and honest with other people.
 Even with my best friend I very rarely opened up to point out their faults, afraid of displeasing them and ruining their image of me.
 Instead, I preferred to go along with what they felt and flatter them, but it was all a lie, all a sham!
 I realized that living by these satanic philosophies could only make me incredibly false, cunning, selfish and vile.
 I thought only of my own interests and didn’t think of others at all.
 I wasn’t sincere with people and had no true love for them.
 Someone like me couldn’t help or benefit anyone in any way at all, and simply wasn’t worth becoming close to.
 I saw that these philosophies for life were truly absurd and that they should never be principles of conduct.
 I saw that living by these things can only make us more corrupt, and more lacking in humanity.
 I thought about how every time I’d noticed a problem and didn’t say anything, I felt guilty later on, and like there was a stone in my heart I couldn’t get rid of.
 I felt like I knew the truth but couldn’t put it into practice.
 I’d been such a coward, without any dignity or integrity.
 I felt that at my age, I still couldn’t be a decent person, and didn’t know the principles for human interactions.
 Instead, I’d pursued the secular ways taught and propagated by Satan.
 I really hated myself at that moment.
 I didn’t want to live by these satanic philosophies any longer.
 I just wanted to act and conduct myself in line with God’s words.